Table of Contents

-The career trajectory of people with an Elementary Education degree appears to be focused around a few careers.
-The most common career that users with Elementary Education degrees have experience in is Elementary School Teacher, followed by Special Education Teacher, Teacher, Preschool Teacher, Childcare Worker, Kindergarten Teacher, Nanny, High School Teacher, Teacher Assistant, and Real Estate Agent.
+The career trajectory of people with an Elementary Education And Teaching degree appears to be focused around a few careers.
+The most common career that users with Elementary Education And Teaching degrees have experience in is Elementary School Teacher, followed by Special Education Teacher, Teacher, Preschool Teacher, Childcare Worker, Kindergarten Teacher, Nanny, High School Teacher, Teacher Assistant, and Real Estate Agent.

 |Career||% of graduates||% of population||Multiple|